BlackPie/machine_learning_az/src/3_classification.md

 ## Section 18: Random Forest Classification

-**Ensemble learning** is when you take multiple machine learning algorythms and put them together to create one bigger algorythm.
+**Ensemble learning** is when you take multiple machine learning algorithms and put them together to create one bigger algorithm.

 * Step 1.
 Pick K random data points from the training set.
 * Step 2.
 Build a decision tree associated to these K data points